Kong/insomnia-docs/docs/insomnia/manage-domains.md

 ## Verifying a New Domain

+Go to `Domains` in `Enterprise Controls`.
 To add a new domain, click on the `+ New Domain` button.
 You will be prompted to enter the domain name and to choose between:

 - **Unique verification record**: The default option to verify a domain or parent domain of your choosing.
 - **Root domain verification record**: Used when you want to verify a subdomain of an existing domain that you have already verified.